meteo-ubonn/meanie3D/README.md

   make test

+### -DWITH_PYTHON=YES
+In addition to the C++ binaries, the installation also uses pip3 to put a python package in place.
+This adds an executable simply called `meanie3D`, which is a front-end to the core functions.
+It allows you to put your clustering and tracking parameters down in the form of a configuration file.
+The entire pipeline is handled based on this configuration file. *This is the recommended way to run the software*.
+For details on the configuration file format, see HOWTO.md.

 ### -DWITH_DOCS=YES
 In order to start developing your own Meanie3D code, it might be useful to have API documentation of the various classes in the project.
 If you have doxygen installed, you can call the following make command to